nkmathew/intern-portal/README.md

   + Signs up in the system only on invite from the email sent by the coordinator to the school email address.
   + System should support reset of lost passwords
+  + Show a calendar showing the number of days completed and days left

 ### Installation Steps